 This is the third of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.

-Enabling low-emission investment: ETS reform and other tools will begin with a keynote address by Geoffrey Heal, Columbia University (invited to attend via video conference).
+Enabling low-emission investment: ETS reform and other tools will begin with a keynote address by Geoffrey Heal, Columbia University.
 From there, participants will look at the following thorny questions:

 Participation in this roundtable is by invitation only and will include experts and decision makers from government, business, research, and civil society organisations.
 For this roundtable, presentations by keynote speakers and Motu researchers may be made public.
 Discussions involving panellists and audience members will be held under the spirit of the Chatham House Rule, where participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) may be revealed.
 However, individuals may choose to disclose publicly their own participation in the roundtable and contribution to the discussions.